Embrace the Wonderland of Tottori Prefecture

 A Walk with Yōkai

 Sakaiminato is the hometown of Mizuki Shigeru, a famous manga artist best known for his manga series GeGeGe no Kitarō.
 The manga features many yōkai, supernatural creatures from Japanese folklore.
-Thus, the town has dedicated a road 2,600 feet long in Shigeru’s name that features over 150 statues of the creatures in his manga.
-Each statue has a bar code reader which visitors can scan to receive information on each character.
-There are also stamps of the yōkai that can be collected at facilities along the street, which can be turned in for gifts at the Sakaiminato Tourism Office.
+Thus, the town has dedicated a road 2,600 feet long in Shigeru’s name, Mizuki Shigeru Road, which features over 150 statues of the creatures in his manga.
+Each statue has a bar code reader that visitors can scan to receive information on each character.
+There are also stamps of the yōkai that can be collected at facilities along the street, which can be turned in for gifts at the Sakaiminato Tourist Information Center.
 Shops and attractions on this street revolve much around the creatures, such as the Yōkai Jinja, a shrine where visitors can draw fortune slips, and stores than sell pastries in the shape of the creatures.

 Regional Bites